uh-joan/history-intro/README.md

 # history-intro

-Introduction/presentation for the Angular-based history of events <a href="https://github.com/uh-joan/historyUI/blob/master/README.md">historyUI</a>.
+This is an introduction/presentation for the Angular-based history of events <a href="https://github.com/uh-joan/historyUI/blob/master/README.md">historyUI</a>.

 Takes the user through a step-by-step guide on how to use the memory visualization.